 First Glimpses of Miami’s Drop-dead Fascinating South Beach

 And aren’t we stupefied!
 We enter into an enormous apartment with a terrace, overlooking both the Bay and the Atlantic Ocean.
-While we are still dazed by the sumptuousness, the sheer size of the room, and the splendid view, the bellman shoots a quick “Have a great stay!” and leaves us.
+While we are still trying to comprehend the sumptuousness, the sheer size of the room, and the splendid view, the bellman shoots a quick “Have a great stay!” and leaves us.

 In the afternoon, we set off to explore the area around South Beach.
-Enormous yachts are parked along the bay.
+Enormous yachts adorn the bay.
 Large boulevards criss-cross the area.
 There is lush greenery and the streets are lined with palm trees.

 The only thing that reminds you that you are not (exactly) in heaven is the almost intolerable humidity (which does not change even at night), especially for travellers who are used to dry heat.
 Tired of the flight and the hot weather, we decide to succumb to the temptation of the hotel’s sky pool, situated on the 9th floor.